Trijang Lobsang Yeshe Tenzin Gyatso

 The Third Trijang Rinpoche, Lobsang Yeshe Tenzin Gyatso (1901–1981) was a Gelugpa Lama and a direct disciple of Pabongkhapa Déchen Nyingpo.
 He succeeded Ling Rinpoche as the junior tutor of the 14th Dalai Lama when the Dalai Lama was nineteen years old.
-He was also a lama of many Gelug Lamas who taught in the West including Zong Rinpoche, Geshe Rabten, Lama Yeshe and Lama Zopa Rinpoche.
+He was also a lama of many Gelug lamas who taught in the West including Zong Rinpoche, Geshe Rabten, Lama Yeshe, Kelsang Gyatso, and Lama Zopa Rinpoche.
 Trijang Rinpoche's oral teachings were recorded by Zimey Rinpoche in a book called the Yellow Book.

 Birth and early life

 Trijang Rinpoche's father, Tserin Dondrub, was descended from the uncle of the 7th Dalai Lama, and was knowledgeable in religion.
 His mother, Tsering Drolma, came from the village of Gungtang Nanggong.
 Trijang Rinpoche was born in Gungtang in the winter of 1901, the "Year of Increase" or the "Iron Bull year".
 Allegedly, an apricot tree flowered and had 30 apricots at his birth even though it was deep winter.
 According to A Short Biography of Trijang Rinpoche, by Lobsang Palden Tenzin Yargye, before Trijang could walk he showed great interest in religious paintings, statues, and Tantric ritual implements; and would make as if he was reciting prayers.
 When news of his precocious actions reached Ngarampa Losang Tendar and Geshe Gendun Dragpa Chen, who were responsible for finding the reincarnation of Losang Tsultrim Palden, who was the Ganden Tripa and former Trijang Rinpoche, they travelled to his birthplace of Gungtang.
 When the child saw them, he yelled out: "Gendun Dragpa!" and later asked him to wash his feet.
 Gendun Dragpa used to wash the feet of Losang Tsultrim Palden when he had rheumatism.
 The child also correctly identified the former Trijang Rinpoche's private Buddha statue, rosary and bowl from among a selection.
 This and other signs led the search party to conclude that they had probably found the correct incarnation.
 Upon being given a list of names of several boys who had shown encouraging signs, the 13th Dalai Lama said: "It would be best to recognize the boy born to the Gungtang girl Tsering Drolma in the Iron Bull year as the reincarnation of the former occupant of the Ganden throne."

 He was invited by the 13th Dalai Lama to the Lhasa Trijang residence in 1904, at the age of 3.